bitovi/canjs.com/guides_source/recipes.md

 As an application gets more complex, separating state from data makes things more maintainable.

-### Creating a Live Timestamp
+### Create a Live Timestamp

+This recipe demonstrates how to generate a 'live' timestamp that displays in a human-readable format.
+This means handling application state that changes over time, as well as making information rendered in a template human-readable using a helper function.

-This recipe demonstrates adding a `createdAt` property to the data like:
+First, we'll add a `createdAt` property to the data like:

      var data = new can.Map({
        message: "Hello World",